• Skip to primary navigation

 Ingredients

-• 16 ounces elbow pasta cooked according to package directions
+• 16 ounces elbow macaroni cooked according to package directions

 • 16 ounces pasteurized cheese spread this is 1/2 of the 32 ounce package